casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

     You can find the latest versions of the dependencies at https://crates.io/

 ### Sample session code
-This sample code demonstrates code to add two numbers and store the result in a URef.
+This sample code demonstrates a simple session code passing arguments, processing the arguments, and storing the result.
+In general, that is what you will use session code for.
+In this example, we are adding two numbers and storing the result in a URef.

 ```rust
 #![no_std]